affinity-engine/ember-theater-web/markdown/en/learn/director/configuration.md

 });
 ```

 `transitionIn: effect` will be set by the options passed to the direction, even though both the fixture and config have declared a value for it.
-In turn, the `classNames: { decorative }` will be set by the fixture, even though the config has declared a value for it.
+In turn, the `classNames` will be set by the fixture, even though the config has declared a value for it.
 Finally, `transitionIn: duration` will be set by `config.text`, even though `config.globals` has also declared a value.

 You'll find more details in the individual direction sections on what values can be set in their fixtures/configs.